Azure/iot-edge-v1/bindings/uwp/devdoc/uwp_hld.md

 This is a layer written in UWP that wraps what is required to publish a given message.
 For UWP Modules the following wrappers will be provided:
-1. `Message` - Object that represents a message;
+1. `Message` - Object that represents a message

-2. `MessageBus` - Object that represents the bus, which will be used to publish messages on to the bus;
+2. `MessageBus` - Object that represents the message broker, to which messsages will be published

-3. `IGatewayModule` - interface that has to be implemented by the .NET Module;
+3. `IGatewayModule` - interface that has to be implemented by the .NET Module

-4. `Gateway` - Object that represents the gateway, which will be used to construct the gateway;
+4. `Gateway` - Object that represents the gateway, which will be used to construct the gateway

 The high level design of these objects and interfaces is documented below: